stong1108/WikiRacer/README.md

   + The script should return a "No path" result anyways, but this check at least informs the user why.
 + `"end"` is not an "orphan" page with no links from other Wikipedia articles.
 Here, we determine that a page is an "orphan" if it is tagged with Wikipedia's "orphan" banner.

-If `"end"` redirects to another page, the redirected page becomes WikiRacer's target destination.
-For example, for an `"end"` page of `"https://en.wikipedia.org/Bolshevik_Revolution"` WikiRacer will search for `"https://en.wikipedia.org/October_Revolution"` instead.
+If `"end"` redirects to another page, the redirected page is included as an acceptable target destination.
+For example, given an `"end"` page of `"https://en.wikipedia.org/Bolshevik_Revolution"`, WikiRacer will search for `"https://en.wikipedia.org/October_Revolution"` as well.

 ***

 ### Future Improvements
 WikiRacer was developed for use on a personal laptop.
-Further optimizations could be made for quicker runtime, including:
+Further optimizations could be made, including:
 + implementing a threaded recursive crawler to explore pages
 + pre-processing a [Wiki Dump](https://dumps.wikimedia.org/backup-index.html)
   + implementing the arc-flags algorithm to avoid exploring unnecessary paths
-  + pre-computing all shortest paths between all possible pairs of articles (very computationally expensive)
+  + pre-computing all shortest paths between all possible pairs of articles (very computationally expensive upfront, but useful if wikiracing frequently)
 + using NLP techniques to re-order a page's links to visit based on semantic networks (to try to mimic human intuition)

 ***